Mirjan Mosque: 20th century

 Baghdadi Newspapers praised the mayor's statements.
-However, in favor of widening al-Rashid Street, parts of the mosque and the madrasa, along with the archaeological dome that contained the shrine of Amin al-Din Murjan, were demolished.
+However, in favor of widening al-Rashid Street, parts of the mosque and the madrasa, along with the archaeological dome that contained the shrine of Amin al-Din Mirjan, were demolished.

 The mosque was rebuilt along with its chapel on the other side of the mosque according to its original layout under the supervision of government departments.
 The mosque was renovated by the Ministry of Endowment and Religious Affairs in 1973.